TKS Industrial offers an innovative carbon concentrator design called a

 The key feature of the FBC technology is a smaller thermal oxidizer, saving energy costs.

-An FBC system needs a smaller thermal oxidizer than a traditional RTO, RCO, or Rotor Concentrator.
-A smaller incinerator costs less, reducing the required capital investment and saving you money upfront.
+An FBC system needs a smaller thermal oxidizer than a traditional RTO, Regenerative Catalytic Oxidizer (RCO), or Rotor Concentrator.
+A smaller thermal oxidizer costs less, reducing the required capital investment and saving you money upfront.

 FBC doesn't work with exhaust temps above 120°F, exhausts containing alcohols with low boiling points or long-chain organics with high boiling points.
 Customers should also avoid non-volatiles and compounds prone to polymerization or joining reactions with other exhaust chemicals.